Cincinnati's Swifton Center

 Favorite Recipe / GNC / Gold Star Chili / Greek Isle / Original Cookie Company / Osogud Nuts, Cards & Gifts / Sbarro Italian Eatery

-Promoted with the slogan Much More Than Stores, the repurposed retail center fared well in its early years.
+Promoted with the slogan Much More Than Stores, the repurposed retail center fared well in the early years.
 By 1989, there were forty-eight tenants.
 Unfortunately, the newness soon wore off.
 In 1993, there were forty-three tenants.
 This number had dropped to twenty-nine by 1996, when the struggling shopping center was sold at a sheriff's auction.

-Photo from The Cincinnati Enquirer
+Photo from The Cincinnati Enquirer [See Media Fair Use Rationale at end of article]

 In 2001, a religious congregation acquired the property.
 Their new sanctuary, the Allen Temple AME Church, was built in the mall's northeast parking area and was dedicated in May 2004.